 A camel coat is one of the most elegant items in any closet.
 It’s a versatile item piece will make you look put together and it complements nearly any color.
 I love to pair mine with light shades such as white and pink, but it also goes great with a darker palette like black or navy.
 I have lots of outerwear but my camel wool coat is the one I wear the most: I use it from autumn to spring and layer it according to the season.
 If you invest in a camel coat made with 100% wool, it will stand the test of time.
 I love to shop for winter wear at Florentine brand Tiche.

 Sunglasses are a small but mighty accessory.
 A key element of Italian style, few women would ever dare to leave their home without them.
 Sunglasses are not only functional, they can also accentuate your features and finish an outfit.
 Be sure to find a pair that complements your face shape and if you go bold, opt for minimal accessories and neutral shades to let your sunglasses stand out.
 I always shop at Antica Occhialeria, an excellent optician in Florence, that carries a great selection of classic designs with contemporary details.
 I love these black shades by Gucci.

 I’m a big fan of loafers and own many pairs of them.
 Like a camel coat, loafers are a staple that are easy to slip on and immediately make your look more sophisticated.
 And since these shoes are completely flat, they are a great alternative to sneakers.
 If you’re a new to loafers, start with a classic black pair before you move on to colorful prints and patterns – but don’t overlook fun fabrics!
-Suede and velvet might be more difficult to care for but they will add an inimitable Italian touch to any outfit.
-In Florence, I shop at Canto Dei Ricci for the classic Florentine horse-bit loafers in several color variations.
+Suede might be more difficult to care for but it will add an inimitable Italian touch to any outfit.
+You can even consider velvet slippers for the ultimate luxe touch.